Voluntary Mid-Period Recipient Report

 • Increases due to the addition of new household members are effective the first of the month following the report of the change.

-The recipient should provide verification of the change within the 10-day period listed on the request for verification.
-If verification is not received within 10 days, the county must send a “no-change NOA” to the household stating that no action to increase benefits was taken because verification was not received.
+The recipient should provide verification of the change within the 10-day period listed on the CW 2200.
+If verification is not received within 10 days, the county must send a No-Change NOA to the household stating that no action to increase benefits was taken because verification was not received.
 If verification is provided after 10 days, the date the verification is provided must be considered the date of the voluntary report.

 Related Topics